 Uncontrollable periods of laughing or crying

-Slurred or thick speech and trouble in projecting the voice
+Slurred or thick speech and trouble projecting the voice

 As the disease progresses, symptoms may include:

-The symptoms of ALS may look like other health medical problems.
+Some of these symptoms may be caused by other health problems.
 Always see your healthcare provider for a diagnosis.

 How is ALS diagnosed?

 There is no specific test to diagnose ALS.
-Your healthcare provider will consider your medical history and symptoms.
-He or she will also do certain tests to rule out other conditions, such as:
+Your healthcare provider will consider your health history and symptoms.
+You will also have tests to rule out other conditions, such as:

 Lab tests.
 These include blood and urine studies.

 Electrodiagnostic tests, such as electromyography (EMG) and nerve conduction study (NCS).
-These studies evaluate and diagnose disorders of the muscles and motor neurons.
-Your healthcare provider inserts electrodes into the muscle or places them on the skin overlying a muscle or muscle group to record electrical activity and muscle responses.
+These studies evaluate and diagnose disorders of the nerves, muscles, and motor neurons.
+Your healthcare provider inserts electrodes into the muscle or places them on the skin overlying a muscle, a nerve, or muscle group to record electrical activity and muscle responses.

 MRI.
-This procedure uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
+This procedure uses large magnets, radio waves, and a computer to make detailed images of organs and structures in the body.